O'Halloran Hill

 Income levels sit below national averages according to AreaSearch assessment

-The suburb of O'Halloran Hill has a median taxpayer income of $54,181 and an average income of $62,571 based on the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This is lower than the national average, with Greater Adelaide having a median income of $54,808 and an average income of $66,852.
-Using the Wage Price Index growth rate of 8.8% since the financial year 2023, estimated incomes for September 2025 would be approximately $58,949 (median) and $68,077 (average).
-According to Census 2021 income data, household, family, and personal incomes in O'Halloran Hill rank modestly, between the 38th and 48th percentiles.
-The earnings profile shows that 37.4% of residents earn between $1,500 and $2,999 weekly (1,060 residents), which is similar to regional levels where this cohort represents 31.8%.
-After housing costs, 85.1% of income remains for other expenses.
-The area's SEIFA income ranking places it in the 5th decile.
+The suburb of O'Halloran Hill has a median taxpayer income of $54,181 and an average income of $62,571 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is below the national average, with Greater Adelaide having a median income of $54,808 and an average income of $66,852.
+Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates would be approximately $58,949 (median) and $68,077 (average) as of September 2025.
+Census 2021 income data shows household, family and personal incomes all rank modestly in O'Halloran Hill, between the 38th and 48th percentiles.
+The earnings profile indicates that the largest segment comprises 37.4% earning $1,500 - $2,999 weekly (1,064 residents), aligning with regional levels where this cohort likewise represents 31.8%.
+After housing, 85.1% of income remains for other expenses and the area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income